John Sibbald: Life

 He was born at 106 Lauriston Place, Edinburgh on 24 June 1833 the son of Jane Graham (1807–1875), from Clonmel, Ireland and William Sibbald (1799–1877).

 He was educated at Merchiston Castle School then studied medicine at the University of Edinburgh.
 His first position was as House Surgeon at Perth Infirmary.
 He then did postgraduate studies in Paris.
 Returning to the UK he was assistant to Sir Richard Quain at Brompton Hospital.
 He obtained his doctorate (MD) from the University of Edinburgh in 1854.

 From 1862 to 1870 he was living in Lochgilphead as medical superintendent of Argyll District Asylum.
-In 1870 he returned to Edinburgh to become deputy commissioner of the Royal Edinburgh Hospital under Dr David Skae.
+In 1870 he returned to Edinburgh to become deputy superintendent of the Royal Edinburgh Hospital under Dr David Skae.
 At this time he lived at 16 Dalrymple Crescent in the Grange district.

 In 1872 he was elected a Fellow of the Royal Society of Edinburgh.
 Ironically, this for his contributions to botany rather than medicine.
 His proposer was John Hutton Balfour.
 In 1893 he was elected a member of the Aesculapian Club.